 - Send back unworn products to brands: Same thing here.
-I had a stack of press/brand boxes, filled with beautiful things that didn’t fit or that I didn’t need, just sitting in our master bedroom.
+I had a stack of press/brand boxes, filled with beautiful things that didn’t fit or that I didn’t need, just sitting in our main bedroom.
 I kept telling myself that I’d soon get started with the donating process, but yeah: clearly hadn’t happened yet!
 So I went through them, and got in touch with those companies I had contacts for, and asked whether I could send back the products (or perhaps exchange them for either the correct size or something that I’d like to feature on the blog/social media).
 The rest was set into two piles: donate + give to readers.

 - Do the laundry and put all the clothing in the right rooms: This is embarrassing to admit, but we were probably a month behind on laundry when we got back from our holiday travels, due to morning sickness and the flu.
 As my mom instructed us to, we simply let it go in favor of other more important things, like resting, sleeping, getting better, and togetherness.
 It was for the best!
 But with all the guests we’d had and the dirty bedding/towels that come from that, I did 10 loads when we returned to Chicago.
 TEN!
 The fact that we even had 10 loads reconfirmed how much we needed a change, haha!
 In my opinion, though, doing all the laundry and getting the clothing into the right rooms was very important, as the first step to talking the clothing category is piling everything you own onto one bed, not several.